-Credit Spread risk on an SST Target Capital basis at year-end 2017 is USD 131.3 million on a standalone basis.
-TMR's investment strategy acknowledges the risk of declining market values for the Company's fixed interest securities due to the widening of credit spreads.
-Investment limits per portfolio as set out in TMR's investment principles are used to manage and monitor this risk.
+Credit Spread risk on an SST Target Capital basis at year end 2018 is USD 105.4 million on a standalone basis.
+The Company's investment strategy acknowledges the risk of declining market values for the Company's fixed interest securities due to the widening of credit spreads.
+Investment limits per portfolio as set out in the Company's investment principles are used to manage and monitor this risk.
 The advantage of being able to invest in long duration securities gives the Company the opportunity to invest in securities yielding spreads over the risk-free return and earning this additional yield component.
+The decrease in credit spread risk is driven by the above mentioned non-core portfolio divestment.